lderequesensS/lderequesensS.github.io/content/posts/2023-08-27-How-to-rewrite-a-line-in-the-terminal.md

 And with this I can get the expected result but doing this is boring, I want to see the numbers changing.
 This is why I decided to generate a simple timer in C.

 And why not other languages?, it should work the same way!.
 Well then I will also do it on Go, Rust, Python and maybe Typescript or...
 Bash.
-With this simple exercise I will learn a few things from this languages.
+With this simple exercise I will learn a few things from these languages.

 ---
 You can get the code here: [github](https://github.com/Leonardo-de-Requesens/Timer)